Zarrab pleads guilty and will testify in Iran sanction-busting trial

-Federal prosecutors in Manhattan revealed Tuesday that they will call Reza Zarrab to the stand on Wednesday to testify against his former co-defendant, Turkish banking executive Mehmet Hakan Atilla.
+Federal prosecutors in Manhattan revealed Tuesday that they will call the trader, Reza Zarrab, to the stand on Wednesday to testify against his former co-defendant, Turkish banking executive Mehmet Hakan Atilla.

-Zarrab, 34, was supposed to be the lead defendant in the case but as the trial neared, he began cooperating with U.S. authorities and has pleaded guilty to an unspecified charge.
+Zarrab, 34, was supposed to be the lead defendant in the case but as the trial neared, he began cooperating with U.S. authorities and has pleaded guilty to an unspecified charge or charges.

 Erdogan's government claims the trial is a political hit job fueled by accusations from his exiled rival Fethullah Gulen — a charge U.S. prosecutors have said is "ridiculous."